Oracle Cloud Enterprise Resource Planning: History

 In March 2017, Oracle reported that Oracle Cloud ERP had grown 280% in fiscal quarter 3.

-In September 2017, it was reported Oracle’s cloud ERP business grew 156% in first quarter 2017-18 and had reached an annual run rate of $1.2 billion.
+In September 2017, it was reported Oracle's cloud ERP business grew 156% in first quarter 2017–18 and had reached an annual run rate of $1.2 billion.

+In June 2025, it was reported that Oracle's Fusion Cloud ERP revenue grew for the fiscal year 2025 grew to $3.7 billion in USD and constant currency.

 Regions

-Oracle ERP Cloud is available in North America, South America, Asia and EMEA regions.
+Oracle ERP Cloud is available in Global Regions such as: North America, South America, Asia and EMEA regions.

 Certifications

 Oracle offers certifications in Software as a Service (SaaS) specializations for Oracle ERP Cloud.